P2PModels/wallofshame-frontend/docs/docs/roadmap.md

     -   Name of the current region of the data (e.g. Spain, Andalucía, Sevilla).
     -   Number of reported cases.
     -   Number of reported cases by type of case.
-    -   Percentage of reported cases by proffesion.
+    -   Percentage of reported cases by profession.
     -   Percentage of reported cases by gender.
     -   Percentage of reported cases by age range.